space222/sixmu/README.md

 Some commercial games get to the point of running an audio task on the RSP.
 Many demos get to the point of running a graphics task on the RSP.
 This is the point where I attempt to write my own HLE code.
-F-Zero pokes a logo into the framebuffer before not doing anything else, which was fun to see.
+A few games poke a logo into the framebuffer before not doing anything else, which was fun to see.

-Most roms that use libultra (in order of likeliness): pause waiting for HLE task completion, no indication (only running previously recomp'd code, or not triggering any debug prints in the interpreter), crash in the weeds (only like 2 ROMs in the interpeter), or run (showing some kind of gfx or maybe waiting for input).
+Most roms that use libultra (in order of likeliness): pause waiting for HLEable task completion, no indication (only running previously recomp'd code, or not triggering any debug prints in the interpreter), crash in the weeds (only like 2 ROMs in the interpeter), or run (showing some kind of gfx or maybe waiting for input).
 Other demos that don't use libultra (or maybe use it unconventionally?) are most likely to run.

-All of krom's CPU/CP1 instruction [tests](https://github.com/PeterLemon/N64) pass.
+All of krom's CPU/CP1 instruction [tests](https://github.com/PeterLemon/N64) pass for both the recompiler and interpreter.
+All of his RSP SU tests pass.
+I've started the vector unit.

 See todo.txt for more in-depth information.